-What to Expect from Your Lawyer
+What To Expect From Your Lawyer

 Types of Fee Arrangements

-Meeting with a lawyer can help you understand your options and how to best protect your rights.
-Visit our attorney directory to find a lawyer near you who can help.
+Meeting with a lawyer can help you understand your options and how to protect your rights best.
+Visit our attorney directory to find the right lawyer near you who can help with your legal issues.